 MONACO — (Marketwired) — 02/29/16 — Scorpio Bulkers Inc. (NYSE: SALT) (“Scorpio Bulkers,” or the “Company”) announced today that its Annual Report on Form 20-F for the year ended December 31, 2015 has been filed with the Securities and Exchange Commission and can be accessed on the Company’s website www.scorpiobulkers.com in the Investor Relations section under Financial Reports.

-Shareholders may also request a hard copy of the Annual Report, which includes the Company’s complete 2014 audited financial statements, free of charge, by contacting the Company at:
+Shareholders may also request a hard copy of the Annual Report on Form 20-F, which is includes the Company’s complete 2015 audited financial statements, free of charge, by contacting the Company at:

 Scorpio Bulkers Inc.

 Reports and other information regarding the Company are also available without charge at a website maintained by the U.S. Securities and Exchange Commission at http://www.sec.gov.

 Scorpio Bulkers Inc. is a provider of marine transportation of dry bulk commodities.
 Scorpio Bulkers Inc. currently owns 33 vessels, consisting of 14 Kamsarmax vessels and 19 Ultramax vessels.
 The Company also time charters-in three dry bulk vessels (consisting of one Supramax, one Panamax and one Kamsarmax vessels) and has contracted for 16 dry bulk vessels (consisting of seven Kamsarmax and nine Ultramax), from shipyards in Japan and China.
 Upon final delivery of all of the vessels the owned fleet is expected to have a total carrying capacity of approximately 3.5 million deadweight tonnes.
 Additional information about the Company is available on the Company’s website www.scorpiobulkers.com, which is not a part of this press release.